der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [withTrackingTemplate(String trackingTemplate)](#withtrackingtemplate~string-trackingtemplate~)|[AdGroupBuilder](./AdGroupBuilder)|Sets the tracking template of this ad group.<br />

 ## <a name="build"></a>build
-Returns an ad group operation which represents the ad group to be created.
+Returns an ad group operation which represents the ad group to create.

 ### Returns:
 |Type|Description|